Vilmo18/Vilmo18/README.md

 ## About Me

 Hi there!
-I'm Yvan Carré, my background is in Computer Science and now I'm doing a master degree at AIMS SOUTH AFRICA also I'm a passionate solution seekers.
-I love coding, and I'm constantly exploring new technologies and ideas.
+I'm Yvan Carré, a Google DeepMind Scholar with a background in Computer Science.
+I'm currently pursuing a master's degree in AI at Stellenbosch University (AIMS South Africa).
+As a passionate solution seeker, I love coding and am constantly exploring new technologies and ideas.

 ## My Interests